 Nearly every trend shares one ultimate focus – drawing more traffic to their web properties.
 Digital publishers especially want quality visitors to their websites, e-books, and social media platforms.
 That means a concerted effort towards SEO and audience growth through better marketing.
 Google and the constant tweak of its algorithms create a new challenge for publishers since it and other search engines are necessary for reliable and consistent traffic.

 Ironically, publishers have deserted traditional media themselves.
 Less than ten percent said they got their industry information from AdAge or AdWeek or another print publication.
 More than 70 percent turned to a combination of blogs and forums to get their industry information.
 Only the brand DIGIDAY had at least ten percent devoting readership to it.
 As far as to use as a news platform, the most avoided sources were Facebook and Instagram.
 More than 50 percent of publishers indicated Facebook as the least trustworthy platform.
 It lacks transparency and has reduced Facebook page reach, adding to its unpopularity with the publishing sector.

 - You’ll need to leverage podcasting with your publishing.
 In 2018, podcast listeners in the US grew from 40 percent to 44 percent of the total population.

 - The top revenue stream for worldwide news publishers became digital publishing subscriptions, with 44 percent of the world population reading online.

 - Printing isn’t going anywhere.
 The majority of businesses, 64 percent, told Quocirca’s Global Print 2025 study printing would remain important well into 2025.

 - Publishing continues to be a viable employer, with about 814,000 people employed in the field worldwide and approximately 69,709 independent publishers.

 - While the global book publishing industry is worth about $103 billion, it has continued to experience 0 percent annual growth five years running.

-- Self-publishing continues to provide an “in” for those who want to publish, but self-published e-books provide better response for the author.
+- Self-publishing continues to provide an “in” for those who want to publish, but self-published e-books provide better responses for the author.
 On Kindle, 17 of the 100 top-selling books are self-published.